ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-radio-buttons/readme.md

 ## Event model

 Each event emitted by the component uses the [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) type to emit a custom event to help communicate what the component is doing.
 To access the data emitted by the component within the `CustomEvent` type use the [CustomEvent.detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) property.

+For most integrations, prefer the host `change` event and read the selected option from `event.target.value`.
+That host event also includes `event.detail.value` as a convenience.
+Use `radioOnChange` when you specifically want the component's custom event payload.

 Eg. To access the value of any change made to this component from the `radioOnChange` event, use the following code to wire up to listen for the the `radioOnChange` event.